Why Women Car Shoppers Drive Home

 Women shop dealers

-Women don't only care what car they buy, but who they buy it from.compared to 50 percent more than men.
+Women don't only care what car they buy, but who they buy it from - 50 percent more than men.

 Women visit an average of 1.9 dealerships when shopping for a car, whereas men visit 1.4.
 Women will travel 16 miles to buy from a dealer they like, often bypassing closer lots.
-Young women, the millennials will travel 21 miles.
+Young Millennial women will even travel up to 21 miles!

-Price is not the top factor it’s the trustworthiness, the respect provided.
+Price is not the top factor it’s the trustworthiness, and respect provided.

 Women are open to change

 One in five men knows the exact vehicle he wants, the study found.
 Women, however, are twice as likely to be undecided.

 Women will have a longer list of desired car features, other experts say.